 Your Kidneys filter wastes from blood while retaining vital components of body.
 However, in certain cases (or in diseases), liver also allow proteins to pass through urine, causing protein in urine.

-Proteins perform a very vast array of functions in the human body, including catalyzing metabolic reactions, i.e. chemical reaction by the active site of the protein, DNA replication and responding to stimuli.
+Proteins perform a very vast array of functions in the human body, including catalyzing metabolic reactions, DNA replication and responding to stimuli.

-Many of you may heard of “Peptides” but really don’t what it is or what it actually does?
-It is substance occurring biologically and are short chains of amino acid monomer (molecule that bind with another molecule chemically to form a polymer).
-Peptides are distinguished from protein on the basis of their size.
-These are also known as Bioactive peptides and are essential for overall body growth.
+Many of you may have heard of “Peptides” but do you know what it is or what it actually does?
+It is substance occurring biologically and are short chains of amino acid monomer (molecule that binds to

 After being formed, proteins only exist for a certain period of time and are degraded and recycled through the process of protein turnover (the balance between protein synthesis and degradation).
 They can exist for several minutes or for even a year with an average lifespan of 2 days.